pharzan/pharzan.com/posts/first-post.md

 ---
 layout: layout.vto
 title: First post
-description: "Time to start a blog"
+description: "Time to start a blog!
+This is the first post in my blog describing my motivation behind creating a blog and how I created it"
 bodyClass: me-page
 date: 2025-09-20 10:00
 tags: [personal, meta, blogging]